Where is the best place to watch Vancouver’s Honda Celebration of Light fireworks? Looking for the ultimate viewing location? Then check out our list!

 Main Advantages of Granville Island

-• The Burrard Street Bridge may have obstructed the view of the fireworks a bit, but it also makes for a fabulous scene itself.
-The night time view of Vancouver from the waterfront at Granville Island is stunning any evening, but especially when there were fireworks not too far away.
+- The Burrard Street Bridge may have obstructed the view of the Celebration of Lights fireworks a bit, but it also makes for a fabulous scene in itself.
+The night time view of Vancouver from the waterfront at Granville Island is stunning any evening, but especially when there are fireworks not too far away.

 Main Disadvantages of Granville Island

-• The views of the city and Burrard Street Bridge are incredible, but the fireworks were obstructed somewhat by the bridge.
+- The views of the city and Burrard Street Bridge are incredible, but the fireworks got obstructed somewhat by the bridge.
 They were largely visible, though, and still very pretty.

 Tips & Advice for Granville Island

-• The best place to have watched the fireworks from was at the waterfront outside the Public Market, so from the northernmost tip of Granville Island.
+- The best place to have watched the Celebration of Light from was at the waterfront outside the Public Market, so from the northernmost tip of Granville Island.
 You could watch from just outside the market, or from down below on the docks.
 If on the docks, however, it’s dark so you had to be careful and not fall in!

 Fireworks from the Burrard Street Bridge